-Author/ Reviewer responsible: Head/ Deputy Head Pastoral Date of Review: September 2023 Reviewed by: Governing Body Date of Authorisation: Updated pending board approval Date of next Review: September 2024
+December 2023 Author/Reviewer responsible: Head/ Deputy HeadPastoral Date of Review: April 2024 Minor changes to update staff details.
+Reviewed by: Governing Body Date of Authorisation: December 2023 Date of next Review: September 2024

 This policy is available on the Policies pages of the School intranet and the School website.
-It can be made available in large print or other accessible format if required; such requests should be made to the Main School Secretary. sanderson@daneshill.surrey.sch.uk
+It can be madeavailable in large print or other accessible format if required; such requests should be made to the Main School Secretary. sanderson@daneshill.surrey.sch.uk